input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 #### Support for running GHC's test suite

-We can now run GHC's testsuite with the JavaScript backend enabled!
-We had to tweak Hadrian to make this possible (to make Hadrian cross-compiler aware), but the testsuite has already found some bugs that we have since fixed.
+We can now run GHC's test suite with the JavaScript backend enabled!
+We had to tweak Hadrian to make this possible (to make Hadrian cross-compiler aware), but the test suite has already found some bugs that we have since fixed.

 However, in order to merge for the GHC 9.6 release we had to disable many tests because of missing features (Template Haskell, Haskell Program Coverage (HPC),